Spotlight: Snow Play at Mt. Rainier National Park

 What You’ll Find

-The highest mountain in Washington and the Cascade Range at an elevation of 14,410 feet.
-In the winter months, Mount Rainier National Park is transformed into a wonderland of snow-play opportunities like sledding, sliding, ranger-guided snowshoe walks, snowmobiling, skiing and snowboarding.
+Plan your getaway and try out different types of winter recreation activities at the highest mountain in Washington and the Cascade Range at an elevation of 14,410 feet (4,279 m).
+With abundant snowfall, Mount Rainier National Park is transformed into a wonderland for winter recreation including sledding, sliding, ranger-guided snowshoe walks, snowmobiling, winter camping, skiing and snowboarding.

-Mt.
-Rainier National Park is located in west-central Washington and is about 200 miles from Seattle, Tacoma and Yakima.
-The southwest and northwest entrances are open year round; the three east entrances are typically closed in the winter.
+The park is located in west-central Washington and is about 200 miles (321.8 km) from Seattle, Tacoma and Yakima.
+The southwest and northwest entrances are open year-round; the three east entrances are typically closed in the winter.
 Visit the park’s website for detailed directions and maps.

-The National Park Inn at Longmire and the Paradise Inn are located within park boundaries.
+Nestle in the warmth of the National Park Inn at Longmire located within park boundaries.
 There are many more accommodations just outside the park, including lodges, inns, spas, cabins and rustic retreats.
+For other accommodations, check Washington’s tourism website.

 Make Sure You

-Follow winter safety advice.
+Follow the park’s winter safety advice.
 Be aware of quickly changing weather conditions and come prepared with gear, clothing, food and water appropriate for the conditions.
+Read our articles about Quickly Changing Weather and avalanche safety tips to get you started.

 Some areas of the park, including Sunrise, White River, Ohanapecosh, State Routes 410 and 123 and the Stevens Canyon Road close in mid-October or early November until summertime.
-Check out current conditions using the park webcams and monitor information updates and alerts on the park website.
+Check out current conditions using the park webcams, road status and get information updates and alerts on the park website.

 Did You Know?